-In over a century of providing advice and assistance to physicians, the CMPA has accumulated the largest collection of physician-related medical-legal data in the world.
+In over a century of providing advice and assistance to physicians, the CMPA has accumulated the largest collection of physician-related medico-legal data in the world.
 Using innovative quantitative and qualitative analysis techniques, the CMPA is able to gain insights and identify gaps that affect safe care.

 In 2016, the CMPA established an evidence synthesis team comprised of researchers, physicians, nurses, and statisticians.
 The group investigates the current state of scientific evidence to gain a fulsome understanding of the patient safety landscape and to help shape the CMPA’s work in safe medical care.